Ignita Veritas University

 It is thus fully licensed and accredited at the supra-governmental level, not subject to influence or regulation by any particular country, with inherent statutory authorities directly backed by conventional international law.

 The authorities of IV University as an academic and educational institution are protected by international law, under UN Economic Social & Cultural Rights (Articles 13.1, 13.2(c), 13.4), with a mandate for promoting the rights of access to and quality of education supporting human rights, under UN Human Rights Council (HRC) Right to Education 2008 (Article 7:(a),(e),(f),(i)).
+These statutory official authorities in education are binding upon all countries regardless of recognition, under UN Law of Treaties, Article 38.

 IV University is thus fully authorized to officially issue legal diplomas and grant all levels of academic degrees, including the Bachelor’s, Master’s, Doctorate and Post-Doctorate levels.